 The Best Ways To Save Money So That You Can Travel Abroad While Working a Full-Time Job-and While Building Multiple Businesses

 And did!
-I went back for a 1 week stay at the end of October 2022.
+I went back for a 1-week stay at the end of October 2022.
+My family and co-workers couldn’t help but say, “Again??” with a hint of surprise.

-My family and co-workers said, “Again??”
-And just recently, my favorite comment from a co-worker was, “Oh, so you just hop up and go to Africa whenever you want??”🤣
+And just recently, my favorite comment from a co-worker was, “Oh, so you just hop up and go to Africa whenever you want??”

 First Things First

-First off, personally, I am not going to just hop up and leave my job or business ever again without careful planning.
-I have carelessly done both of those before a few years ago, and well, to make a long story short, it was a disaster.
-But I have lived and learned, bumped my head quite a few times, and can now say that my mistakes equipped me to become a pro when it comes to relocating, planning and transitioning, moving, and traveling domestically.
-And now, I am learning more and more about traveling internationally, so that I can become a pro when traveling overseas as well.
+First off, personally, I am not going to just hop up and leave my job or business ever again without careful and thoughtful planning.
+I have carelessly done both of those things before a few years ago, and well, to make a long story short, it turned out to be a complete disaster.

 “I built my confidence from working for other people.
 Before I ever opened my own business, I was able to juggle 3 or 4 jobs at one time-and I was able to mange money before I ever opened my own business….”